Welcome to Interactive Music Theory Lab

 Use the Export button to save your composition as a PDF lead sheet, MIDI file, or shareable link.

-The AI-powered Recommendations Modal is your creative assistant.
-It analyzes your current progression and suggests chords, melodies, and harmonizations that will sound great.
+The Recommendations Modal is your creative assistant.
+It analyzes your current progression using music theory principles and suggests chords, melodies, and harmonizations that will sound great.

 Quick Access